 Kidney Stone Pain

-So, it is important to get an expert opinion if the pain persists for longer time.
+So, it is important to get an expert opinion if the pain persists for a longer time.

 Kidney stones usually form in your kidney but they can form anywhere along your urinary tract including,

-However, extreme pain while urinating can be an obvious reason for kidney stones and the pain usually depends on the size and shape of stone.
+However, when the stones moves, extreme pain while urinating can be an obvious reason for kidney stones and the pain usually depends on the size and shape of the stone.

 They may result in to the most painful medical diseases.